 I am especially interested in the theory of the subject, and Continental Philosophy.
 Philosophy is the activity of free thinking, and it culminates in intensive and more or less systematic self-reflection.
 It is also an attempt to critically examine how we create knowledge and synthesize it into a view of the world.
-We are biological creatures, but we live in a world of language, and we operate through abstractions.
+We are biological creatures, but we live in a world of language, and we think and operate through abstractions.
 We transcend our physical existence through language, art, science, theology, and philosophy.
 We try to understand the world we inhabit, and ultimately, we try to understand ourselves.
 I have summarized my own thoughts about the constitution of human existence into a list of philosophical assumptions.

 Philosophical thinking is a critical tool, and in this sense, it is liberating.
 The engagement with philosophy frees us from misconceptions and various forms of ideologies.
 Philosophy clarifies ideas; it subtracts more than it adds, and it removes false beliefs rather than adding more knowledge.
 Philosophical reflection helps to differentiate between information, knowledge, understanding and shared beliefs.
 It works with concepts, and it emancipates the subject from being caught up in objectification and instrumental thinking.